AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 New table
 ^^^^^^^^^

 To store data, the application needs a table.

-Just like apps and almost all other entities, tables are created via transactions.
-You can create tables from Molis.
+Create this table from Molis.

 To create a table:

     #.
 On the *Admin tab*, select *Resources* > *Tables*.